+Note: You do NOT have to do this step to complete the Blackboard training!
 Each semester, you must submit a "Blackboard Course Creation Request" to have your course site(s) created on Blackboard.

-You can do that now to set up your "real" courses.
-Please note that you will need to submit one course request form for each course site you want created on Blackboard.
+You can do that now to set up your "real" courses if you are ready and have all of your course information available.
+You can come back when you are ready and will need to submit one course request form for each course site you want created on Blackboard.